windup/windup-quickstarts/README.md

 This project requires Java 6.0 (Java SDK 1.6) or later and Maven 3.0 or later.

 Configure Maven
 ---------------

 If you have not yet done so, you must configure your Maven settings to access the Windup artifacts.
 The instructions are located here: [Install and Configure Maven](https://github.com/windup/windup/wiki/Install-and-Configure-Maven).

+An example `settings.xml` file is provided  in the root directory of the quickstarts.

 Install Windup 2.0